mattpker/pm2-slack/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History
-- 1.1.0 Independent Slack URLs can be defined to each PM2 process.
+- 1.1.0 Custom options can be defined to each PM2 process.
+        Displaying process ID of cluster mode processes (thanks @abawchen).
 - 1.0.0 Message bufferring refactored.
 Message grouping refactored.
         Added datetime parsing from log messages.
 - 0.3.4 Added an option to override the Slack username